 The free walking tour concept (i.e. it's not free) is now a booming industry across every major Latin American town.
 Although we don't always take them up as an option, often preferring to discover a city on our own, we heard very good things about the tour in La Paz and decided to give it a go.

 Meeting in the square outside the notorious San Pedro Prison (no matter how many times you've read 'Marching Powder' under no circumstances should you take tour there, it is simply not safe), English-speaking guides bring you to sights like Plaza Murrillo (with its reverse-clock dripping in symbolism) and several markets, all whilst providing a potted history of the city and country and some interesting cultural insights.
-If you're going to be in town for a few days, it's a nice and affordable way to get your bearings quickly whilst for those who are visiting for only a night, it allows you to understand and see more of the city than you might otherwise be able to on your own.
+If you're going to be in town for a few days, it's a nice and affordable way to get your bearings quickly whilst for those who are visiting for only a night, it allows you to understand and see more of the city than you might otherwise be able to on your own - definitely one of our top things to do in La Paz.

 Information: We went with Red Cap Walking tours, who meet everyday at 11 a.m. and 2 p.m. in Plaza San Pedro.
 No advance booking required.